ReD1KC/foodwheel_App/README.md

+# foodWeel_App

-Program for choosing a random place from lunch.
+Simple App for choosing place for lunch.